-In the concentration inequality literature an interesting task is related to providing an upper bound on $\E[W^{(\lambda)}(\mu,\hat\mu_n^{(I)})]$: following \cite{boissard2014mean}, we call this quantity the mean rate of convergence and we study it.
-Without loss of generality, we assume that all data are inliers, that is $X_1,\ldots,X_n$ are i.i.d. with common distribution $\mu$---the case with outliers can be obtained using (\ref{eq:LinkedIn}).
-As in Th. \ref{thmCI}, we notice that it is always possible to use $W^{(\lambda)}\leqslant W_1$ from Th. \ref{thm2} and derive bounds for $\E[W^{(\lambda)}(\mu,\hat\mu_n^{(I)})]$ applying the results for $\E[W_1(\mu,\hat{\mu}_n)]$; see e.g. \cite{boissard2014mean}, \cite{fournier2015rate, Lei20, fournier2022convergence}.
+Beside the concentrations in Th. \ref{thm:NewCI}, we consider the problem of providing an upper bound to $\E[W^{(\lambda)}(\mu,\hat\mu_n^{(I)})]$.
+Following \cite{boissard2014mean}, we call this quantity the mean rate of convergence.
+For the sake of exposition, we assume that all data are inliers, that is $X_1,\ldots,X_n$ are i.i.d. with common distribution $\mu$---the case with outliers can be obtained using (\ref{eq:LinkedIn}).
+As in Th. \ref{thmCI}, we notice that it is always possible to use $W^{(\lambda)}\leqslant W_1$ from Th. \ref{thm2} and derive bounds for $\E[W^{(\lambda)}(\mu,\hat\mu_n)]$ applying the results for $\E[W_1(\mu,\hat{\mu}_n)]$; see e.g. \cite{boissard2014mean}, \cite{fournier2015rate, Lei20, fournier2022convergence}.
 Beside this option, here we derive novel results for $\E[W^{(\lambda)}(\mu,\hat\mu_n)]$.
 In what follows, we assume that $\mu$ is supported in $B(0,K)$, the ball in Euclidean distance of $\R^d$ with radius $K$ and that the reference distance is the Euclidean distance in $\R^d$.
-Then:
+Then we state:

-\begin{thm} Let $\mu$ denote a measure on $B(0,K)$, the ball in Euclidean distance of $\R^d$ with radius $K$.
+\begin{theorem} Let $\mu$ denote a measure on $B(0,K)$, the ball in Euclidean distance of $\R^d$ with radius $K$.
 Let $X_1,\ldots,X_n$ denote an i.i.d. sample of $\mu$ and $\hat{\mu}_n$ denote the empirical measure.
 Then, we have

-\end{thm} The bound is obtained using (i) the duality formula derived in Th.~\ref{thm3}, (ii) an extension of Dudley's inequality in the spirit of \cite{boissard2014mean}, and (iii) a computation of the entropy number of a set of $1$-Lipschitz functions defined on the ball $B(0,K)$ and taking value in $[-\lambda,\lambda]$.
+\end{theorem} The bound is obtained using (i) the duality formula derived in Th.~\ref{thm3}, (ii) an extension of Dudley's inequality in the spirit of \cite{boissard2014mean}, and (iii) a computation of the entropy number of a set of $1$-Lipschitz functions defined on the ball $B(0,K)$ and taking value in $[-\lambda,\lambda]$.
 The technical details are available in Appendix~\ref{App:proof}.
 Here, we remark the key role of $\lambda$ when $d=1$ (univariate case), which allows to bound the mean rate of convergence.
 For $d\geq2$, our bounds could have been obtained also from \cite{boissard2014mean}.
-However, the obtained results can be substantially larger than our upper bounds when $\lambda\ll K$: Th. \ref{Matt_Th2} provides a refinement (related to the boundedness of $c_\lambda$) of the extant bounds; see also Proposition 9 in \cite{NGC22}.
+However, the obtained results can be substantially larger than our upper bounds when $\lambda\ll K$: Th. \ref{Matt_Th2} provides a refinement (related to the boundedness of $c_\lambda$) of the extant bounds; see also Proposition 9 in \cite{NGC22} for a similar result.